We analyzed 540 interview reviews for Western Digital from various job sites, social network groups and forums.

 Do your research on what it means and what is often involved, to get a better idea of the current goals and environments in companies.
 But one thing that definitely characterizes this transformation is striving for agility.

-So, demonstrating qualities like agility and adaptability should generally be helpful and quite a safe choice in most circumstances today.
+Whether the prospective employer is a long-established company or a startup, they are looking for people who demonstrate qualities like agility and adaptability, which are generally considered to be both helpful and quite a safe choice in most circumstances today.

 Statistics